Read summarized version with:

 - Submit selected data to platforms like CDP or regulatory portals.

 Reporting timelines usually follow the financial calendar, with full reports published annually.
 In some cases, companies also provide quarterly updates on key ESG indicators.
+Regular ESG communications help keep stakeholders engaged between reports and demonstrate that your sustainability progress is an active, year-round commitment.

 Major ESG Reporting Frameworks and Standards